Kum-Sita/Tips-to-Write-Effective-Test-Cases/README.md

 * Actual Result:         This will be filled during the actual execution of the test case.

 * Comments:         Any kind of observation will be mentioned here

+# How to write test cases in Jira?

+**Step 1: Create Project**

+Go to the Home Screen—> Projects—> Create Project

+Project Name:  Choose any project name.

+Template: Choose “Bug Tracking” also called as “Basic Software Development”.
+Do not keep it default.

+**Step 2: Add Preconditions**

+Keep it short and explaining.
+Mention the other details like priority, status, assignee, version, etc.

+**Step 3: Insert Test Data and Mention Expected Result**

+Properly reference the test scenario in order to create an efficient test case.
+Mention the input data and the anticipated outcome.
+Describe the situation that results in the error.